nice-devone/nice-cxone-mobile-sdk-android/docs/cs-coroutines.md

 This is an extension for `ChatInstanceProvider` described [here][cs-instance-holder].

+> [!WARNING]
-> ⚠️ We do not necessarily believe that this is the "go-to" implementation for indicating that the
+>  We do not necessarily believe that this is the "go-to" implementation for indicating that the
 > chat is ready.
 Implement callbacks to your `ChatInstanceProvider`, if necessary.
 Though this is
 > useful for demonstration or PoC purposes.